green hat and shamrock on a laptop keyboard

 9. Review Your Creditworthiness:

 • If you’re considering loans or lines of credit, evaluate your creditworthiness.
 Lenders will assess your credit history and business financials when determining eligibility and terms.
-If your credit needs improvement, consider evaluating funding options that do not require strong credit, such as invoice factoring and receivables factoring.
+If your credit needs improvement, consider evaluating funding options that do not require strong credit, such factoring.

 10. Evaluate Timing: